pspete/psPAS/README.md

 version requirement (if you are using version 9.7+, and the function being invoked

 requires version 9.8+).

+Check the output of `Get-Help` for the `psPAS` functions for further details of available parameters and version requirements.

 **Function Name**                                                                        |**CyberArk Version**|**Description**
 -----------------------------------------------------------------------------------------|--------------------|:----------------